nephio-project/nephio/krm-functions/nad-fn/README.md

 Implementation details
 ----------------------

-The function ensures that the resources of an `NetworkAttachmentDefinition` (NAD) are always in sync with the `Spec` of the input resources: the `IP allocations`, `VLAN allocation`, `WorkloadCluster` and `Interfaces`.
+The function ensures that the resources of an `NetworkAttachmentDefinition` (NAD) are always in sync with the `Spec` of the input resources: the `IP claims`, `VLAN claims`, `WorkloadCluster` and `Interfaces`.
 In addition, it also checks for any previous `NetworkAttachmentDefinition` that exist part of kpt package and act upon them to produce the latest on every run.

 The NAD fn support for various scenarios:
 ----------------------